knaw-huc/pagexml/docs/index.rst

 Contribute
 ----------

-Want to improve the |pt|?
+Want to improve the |pt| library?
 Submit a pull request at:

 https://github.com/knaw-huc/pagexml